Procedure to select and approve articles:

 Papers begin the registration process with the review of the information uploaded to the Journal's web page: a Word version of the paper, the Originality Statement and Transfer Agreement and a brief version of each author's Curriculum.
 Tha verification of new papers submitted is done every 2 weeks.

 All papers will be evaluated and dictaminated through double blind peer review.
 The anonymity, of both author and peer, is guaranteed.
 Once a paper is assigned for evaluation, the process will take at least 5 weeks.
+Papers received after July 1st, 2019, will be evaluated through simple blind peer review which implies the anonimity of the peer.

 Peer´ Selection.
 The evaluators should be specialists in the topic of the evaluated article and a prestigious academic (preferably Masters or PhD), with experience in research and must have published in scientific journals.